-- Invite on of our staff members to visit your class for a brief talk about our services.
-(To arrange one of these visits, please contact the Director of the Writing Center)
+- Invite one of our staff members to visit your class for a brief talk about our services.
+(To arrange one of these visits, please contact our Program Coordinator.)

-- Tell students you are impressed when you receive a note from the Writing Center showing that they were motivated and conscientious enough to go in for a visit.
+- Tell students you are impressed when you receive a report from the Writing Center showing that they were motivated and conscientious enough to go in for a visit.

 - Get students who have visited the Center to tell others in the class about their experience.

 - Tell your class about former students of yours whose writing has improved as a result of their visits to the Writing Center.

 - Talk to your students about your own writing process, and about the value of having a trusted reader who gives you honest, constructive feedback.
 Many students are intimidated or embarrassed by the idea of getting help; therefore, it’s encouraging for them to know that even experienced writers need good readers.

 Can the Writing Center help students who are struggling because English is not their native language?

 Yes, we often work with ESL students.
 However, it’s important to understand that ESL students have different needs than native speakers.
 Although we try to explain the rules and quirks of the language, we are not equipped to “teach English” to them in a comprehensive manner; that would require much more time than we can provide in a one hour session.
 You and they should also understand that we will not rewrite their sentences or correct every error for them.
 Instead, we work to identify patterns of errors.
 Writing in a second language can be a difficult and frustrating process that requires persistent practice outside the Writing Center in order to begin applying lessons learned in tutoring sessions.
 Those ESL students who come to see us repeatedly and work hard between sessions gradually make progress, but you should not expect immediate results.